pablomartinfranco/benchmark-http-servers/README.md

 - `WORKERS` (used by Gunicorn/Granian examples, default `1`)
 - `THREADS` (used by Gunicorn gthread example, default `8`)

-Passenger WSGI:

-Change the default passenger_wsgi.py contents to
+Change the default passenger_wsgi.py contents to:

 ```python
 from app import app as application